MadMax49/mcs-cypat-scripts/README.md

 - Running the script twice sometimes cuts internet access to the machine
 - Script must be run using the bash command rather than the sh command
 - Want to add a method of quarantining media files
+- Want to add support for more service auditing and more hacking tool removals